 5. Express Appreciation.
 If possible, provide a solution to the reviewer’s complaint.
 Offer to contact them for further discussion, invite them to return their product, send them a comp or coupon, promise that you’ll try harder in the future – do whatever you can to make amends.
 And then thank them for taking the time to their express their thoughts.
 This alone can go a long way in rebuilding goodwill and good business.

 The use of social media, with its many amplified outlets for comments and opinions, has magnified the risks of customer dissatisfaction.
 But used effectively, social media can also help businesses avoid the worst consequences of the Online Disinhibition Effect.
 That’s because, in the final analysis, the best way to avoid an online firestorm is by using social media tools to respond clearly and calmly.
 Even if the original poster is unable or unwilling to reconsider their criticism, others will judge you by your response.
-And this allows you to do more than manage your brand reputation.
+And this allows you to do more than manage your brand reputation and avoid a PR crisis.
 It allows you to build—and become—the brand you want.
+You should also consider media relations and analyst relations as standard parts of your public image building efforts.